nus-tic4002-AY2021S2/tp2/docs/UserGuide.md

 ### Sorting employee records: `sort`

-Sorts the list of employee records in the Human Resource Management System.
+Sorts the list of employee records in the Employee Tracker.

 Format: `sort TYPE`
 * `TYPE` must be the letter n, s, d or b.